LinkedInAttic/hopscotch/README.md

 }
 ```

-**IMPORTANT** -- title and content are set using element.innerHTML.
+**IMPORTANT** -- title and content are set using `element.innerHTML`.
 This allows the inclusion of very basic markup like links and lists.
 However, it also allows the inclusion of malicious script injections when used improperly.
 It is highly recommended to never show user-generated content in a Hopscotch tour.
 If it is absolutely necessary, you must properly escape the input, as always.

 All step options
 ----------------